 You can purchase almost anything you might need in Yosemite Valley or the nearby town of Groveland, but here are some personal items you should pack along for your Yosemite trip:

-There is a $30 entrance fee at Yosemite National Park, and it is good for seven days.
+There is a $35 per vehicle entrance fee, ($30 per motorcycle) at Yosemite National Park, and it is good for seven days.
 Make sure you keep your receipt to show at the entrance stations every time you drive into or out of the park!
 If you plan to visit other U.S. national parks, or federal lands this year, save some money and buy a $80 National Parks and Federal Lands Annual Recreation pass.
 This pass is good at all U.S. national parks and federal lands across the country for one year from the date of purchase.
-You can also opt to buy a $60 Yosemite annual pass, which is good only at Yosemite for one year from the date of purchase.
-Finally, if you are 62 years of age or older, you can purchase a Golden Age pass for $10 in person, or $20 by mail, which is good at all U.S. national parks for the rest of your life!
+You can also opt to buy a $70 Yosemite annual pass, which is good only at Yosemite for one year from the date of purchase.
+Finally, if you are 62 years of age or older, you can purchase a Golden Age pass for $80, which is good at all U.S. national parks for the rest of your life!

 Planning Your Days in the Park

 We advise all Yosemite visitors, and especially first-time Yosemite visitors, to get informed before they travel.
 Yosemite is a huge park with hundreds of possible visitor activities and attractions; it’s wise to have some idea of what you want to see and do before you arrive.